jonmikeli/docs/aspire/aspire-iot.md

 Obviously, it does not cover everything but the value created in terms of development experience is more than tangible.

-# How to use Aspire with IoT
+# Why to use Aspire with IoT?

+Some of the shared IoT Devices are shipped as containers.
+They are designed to be used through CLI either automatically or by hand.
+However, from the develoment perspective, in some cases Aspire might be practical and offers a fast way to use the mentioned simulators.

+Also, this might be an unusual use case, worth it being mentioned.

+# Visual Studio and .NET CLI extensions